Say it with me now:

 Jeanne also speaks fluent Spanish and has experience interpreting and translating.
 Although she is not a native speaker, Spanish is her passion; she has been studying the language for more than 20 years and still invests in weekly lessons.

-In 2018 Jeanne and her husband welcomed their first child, whom they are raising to be bilingual using the “one parent one language” (OPOL) method.
+Jeanne and her husband are raising their children to be bilingual using the “one parent one language” (OPOL) method.
 Dad speaks English, and Mamá speaks only Spanish.

-Raising a child in her non-native language sparked Jeanne’s interest in Viveza Media’s next chapter, which is to develop Spanish-language content that helps English-native and Spanish heritage speakers improve their own Spanish while encouraging bilingualism in their children.
+Raising children in her non-native language sparked Jeanne’s interest in Viveza Media’s next chapter, which is to develop Spanish-language content that helps English-native and Spanish heritage speakers improve their own Spanish while encouraging bilingualism in their children.

 Details, bona fides & trivia

 Jeanne is a Phi Beta Kappa graduate of Indiana University where she earned a degree in Spanish and Telecommunications as well as a minor in West European Studies.
 She has also studied at the Universidad Complutense of Madrid and at the Universidad Nacional Autónoma de México, Chicago campus.
-Jeanne was a 2007 International Radio & Television Society Fellow, and a 2009 Society of Professional Journalists Reporting Fellow.
+Jeanne was a 2007 International Radio & Television Society Fellow and a 2009 Society of Professional Journalists Reporters Institute graduate.

 She loves ice cream, bright colors, creating a spreadsheet for everything, and getting herself to Spain any chance she can.